chrisyo-22/chrisyo-22/README.md

 ## ABOUT ME! 😃
 I am Feilong!
 Some of you known me as **Chris** ✌️.
-- ❤️ I am 4th year student study at the **University Of Toronto**(UTSC Campus), expect to graduate in 2024 Fall.
+- ❤️ I am New Grad student study at the **University Of Toronto**(UTSC Campus).
-- 🌱 I am still fighting for my bachelor's degree in Computer Science, Specialist in Software Engineering Stream.
+- 🌱 Bachelor's degree in Computer Science, Specialist in Software Engineering Stream.
 - 😄 I am passionate about Web Development✨.

 ## Hello World!! 🤔